Valid for versions 82 through the latest version

-- If you log in to the non-master configuration cluster server, the interface will not indicate that the server resides in the configuration cluster.
+- If you log in to a secondary configuration cluster server, the interface will not indicate that the secondary server resides in the configuration cluster.
 You can only view this information on the master server.

-- If you make changes to the configuration cluster's settings on a non-master server, the master server's settings may overwrite those changes.
+- If you make changes to the configuration cluster’s settings on a secondary server, the master server’s settings may overwrite those changes.

-Before you set up a configuration cluster in the Configuration Cluster interface, log in as a
+To set up a configuration cluster in this interface, log in as

 You can use any other domain name that resolves to the server’s IP address for this value.
 However, to prevent problems if you migrate domains to another server, we recommend that you use the server’s hostname.